k-song14/k-song14.github.io/_posts/2022-03-10-PIC16A-Project.md

+---
-# Predicting Penguin Species Using Machine Learning Models
+title: Predicting Penguin Species Using Machine Learning Models
+layout: post
+author: Kelly Song
+---

+## Introduction

+**Hello everyone!**

+Today we'll be predicitng penguin species using machine learning models.
+We'll be using the Palmer's Penguins dataset for this task.

 ## Data Import and Cleaning